aaikedw/fada-import-specs/FADA-database-changes.md

 The Darwin Core field locationID is defined as “A code for the named area this distribution record is about.
 Use a prefix for each code to indicate the source of the code, see http://rs.gbif.org/areas/ for list of coding schemes and their recommended prefix. see also http://rs.gbif.org/areas/”.
 The idea would be to store the area prefix and the code separately in the regions table.
 See 3.5 for further details.

-### 2.5 “provider IDs”
+### 2.5 “provider IDs” or rather “provider taxon IDs”
 > _Quote from the FADA-import-specs:_ Need to conserve “provider IDs” for taxons and species names need to be considered.
 Can this be done by updating the “biofresh key”-tables or should we work out another solution?

 This refers to the taxonID present in Darwin Core files, for which the combination “provider” (or “resource” —which comes from a single provider anyway) and “taxonID” is unique.
 The main interest in conserving this provider ID is that it will allow to detect changes for individual records more easily by comparing the record to be imported with record already in the database that carries the same (provider)ID.

-During discussion with Michel, we identified two possible approaches: 1) store the providerID only in the import schema and perform the comparison with previously imported data which is retained in this schema or 2) (also) store the providerIDs in the taxons, species and synonyms table. **For discussion with Sylvain**
+During discussion with Michel, we identified two possible approaches: 1) store the providerID only in the import schema and perform the comparison with previously imported data which is retained in this schema or 2) (also) store the providerIDs in the taxons, species and synonyms table.
+**Remains to be discussed / To be double checked:** I somehow understood that for comparison reason, storing the data in the import schema would be the best solution and would not require to store the ID in the actual FADA schema.
+My understanding was however that for specific reasons it was still interesting to also store the taxon/species IDs in the FADA schema, but I was not sure if this was something we wanted to do in general or not?

 In case we opt for the 2nd option, this will probably need to be stored in two fields: a) provider and b) providerID who’s combination should be unique.
 This would mean that the providerIDs are used in a very similar way to the biofresh_keys when exporting data from the FADA database.
 If so, we could consider moving these IDs to the same field(s).

+### 2.6 parenthesis flag
+The excel template includes a parenthesis flag.
+Currently this flag is only used (a) for checking the consistency with the information provided in the Original genus and declension species fields and (b) during the generation of the scientific name, but this information is currently not stored.
+For this reason it seems that in a number of cases it is not possible to reassemble the correct full scientific name based on the information in the species table (e.g. original genus is not always provided or the parenthesis flag is deliberately set to no, as for the macrophytes).
+As it would be rather straightforward to add this field, we are currently considering to do so.

+Another alternative would be to store this information (author, year, parenthesis) as “authorship” rather than as atomised values.
+This may however have an impact on the FADA app, search functionalities in the BioFresh portal etc. so in case this would seem the better option, we should carefully consider its impact on the applications running on the database.

 ## 3. Corresponding changes to FADA tables
 ### 3.1 Updates to the taxon table
 Changes in the taxon table depend on the choices with regards to the implementation of timestamps (2.2) and providerIDs (2.5).

 ### 3.2 Updates to the species table
 Changes to the species table include the addition of a timestamp (2.2).
 The inclusion of the “species_group” field and the change in the calculation of the scientific_name field has to be decided (2.1).
 The inclusion of the environment flags (2.3) depends on the choice whether to store this in this table or a separate “speciesProfile” table.
 If included in the fada-schema, the providerID field(s) (2.5) also need to be added to the species table.
+The parenthesis flag (2.6) should also be added if agreed.

 _Note: The script database-info/fada-tables/species_changes.sql needs to be updated to reflect these choices.
 For the environment flags, only isFreshwater should be set to TRUE by default, while leaving other fields empty._